-- Gamma test de-coupled and completed before the first SIT
+- Scenario 1 – gamma test de-coupled and completed before the first SIT

-- Gamma test de-coupled and completed after the first SIT
+- Scenario 2 – gamma test de-coupled and completed after a clear first SIT

-- Gamma test coupled i.e. completed at the same time as the first SIT
+- Scenario 3 – gamma test coupled i.e. completed at the same time as a clear first SIT

 Keepers are advised to plan ahead.
 If gamma test positive animals with visible lesions of TB are found, or the herd is due a clearing test (a test that if clear, allows lifting of movement restrictions), check the dates of the herd’s next SIT.
 Aim to complete the next SIT within the window, ensuring that the test is started at least 60 days after removal of the last gamma test positive animal if your window allows.
 If the test is completed less than 60 days after removal of the last gamma test positive animal then the test will only count as a check test and further SITs will be required, meaning the herd may be under movement restrictions for longer.